Recent Advances of Continual Learning in Computer Vision: An Overview: Introduction

 Considering the different structures of neural networks and human brains, neural network training is not easily transformed from its original batch learning mode to the new continual learning mode.
 In particular, there exist two main problems.
 Firstly, learning from data with multiple categories in sequential order can easily lead to the problem of catastrophic forgetting \cite{MCCLOSKEY1989109,FRENCH1999128}.
 This means the performance of the model on previously learned categories often decreases sharply after the model parameters are updated from the data of the new category.
 Secondly, when learning from new data of the same category in sequential order, this can also lead to the problem of concept drift \cite{schlimmer1986incremental,widmer1993effective,gama2014survey}, as the new data may change the data distribution of this category in unforeseen ways \cite{royer2015classifier}.
 Hence, the overall task of continual learning is to solve the stability-plasticity dilemma \cite{grossberg2007consciousness,mermillod2013stability}, which requires the neural networks to prevent forgetting previously learned knowledge, while maintaining the capability of learning new knowledge.

 In recent years, an increasing number of continual learning methods have been proposed in various subareas of computer vision, as shown in Figure \ref{fig:trend}.
-Additionally, several competitions \cite{lomonaco2020cvpr, 2ndclvisioncvprworkshop} related to continual learning in computer vision have been held in both 2020 and 2021.
+Additionally, several competitions \cite{lomonaco2020cvpr, 2ndclvisioncvprworkshop, pellegrini20223rd, 4thclvisioncvprworkshop,5thclvisioncvprworkshop} related to continual learning in computer vision have been held from 2020 to 2024.
 Hence, in this paper, we present an overview of the recent advances of continual learning in computer vision.

+Compared to existing continual learning overviews \cite{mai2021online, delange2021continual, masana2020class} focusing on image classification, we find that continual learning has been recently applied in various other computer vision subareas.
+Hence, in this overview, besides image classification, we also summarize the application of continual learning methods in various other subareas such as semantic segmentation, image generation, etc. Besides, compared with other previous continual learning surveys \cite{belouadah2020comprehensive, parisi2019continual,zhou2023deep,tian2024survey,wang2024comprehensive}, especially considering the consistent rapid development of the continual learning techniques in computer vision, in this review, we make a comprehensive summary that also focuses on the more recent and up-to-date continual learning methods.

 We summarize the main contributions of this overview as follows.
 (1) A systematic review of the recent progress of continual learning in computer vision is provided.
 (2) Various continual learning techniques that are used in different computer vision tasks are introduced, including regularization, knowledge distillation, memory-based, generative replay, and parameter isolation.
 (3) The subareas in computer vision, where continual learning is potentially helpful yet still not well investigated, are discussed.

 The remainder of this paper is organized as follows.
 Section 2 gives the definition of continual learning.
 Section 3 presents the commonly used evaluation metrics in this area.
 Section 4 discusses various categories of continual learning methods and their applications in computer vision.
-The subareas of computer vision where continual learning has not been well exploited are discussed in section 5.
-Finally, section 6 concludes the paper.
+Section 5 conducts performance comparisons over numerous computer vision tasks.
+The subareas of computer vision where continual learning has not been well exploited are then discussed in section 6.
+Finally, section 7 concludes the paper.